RavishankarDuMCA10/Retrieval_Augmented_Generation-Insurance-Domain/README.md

-# Retrieval-Augmented Generation (RAG) Pipeline(PDF Processing) using ChromaDB for Insurance Domain
+# Retrieval-Augmented Generation (RAG) with Semantic Search using ChromaDB for Insurance Policies

 ## Overview
-This project provides an end-to-end solution for processing PDF files, extracting text and tables, storing and embedding them in a vector database, and performing retrieval-augmented generation (RAG) using OpenAI's embeddings and ChromaDB.
+This repository demonstrates a pipeline for Retrieval-Augmented Generation (RAG) applied to the insurance domain.
+The system enables efficient retrieval and generation of information from insurance-related documents, such as policy documents, claims records, and regulatory guidelines.
+It leverages OpenAI's text embedding model, ChromaDB for vector storage, and a cross-encoder for reranking.
+The approach integrates PDF processing, semantic search with caching, and re-ranking, leading to more accurate and contextually relevant responses.

 ## Table of Contents
 - [Installation](#installation)